-The amount charged by your doctor above the Medicare assigned rates is called the Part B excess charge.
-With Medigap Plan M, you’re responsible for paying the Part B excess charges.
+The amount charged by your doctor above the Medicare assigned rate is called a Part B excess charge.
+With Medigap Plan M, you’re responsible for paying Part B excess charges out of pocket..

-After you’ve received Medicare approved treatment at the Medicare-approved amount:
+After you’ve received treatment at the Medicare-approved rate:

 - Medicare Part A or B pays its share of the charges.

 - Your Medigap policy pays its share of the charges.